 You can decorate your heart with anything you like, just remember not to use anything too heavy, as it will weigh down your garland.
 To get the look below, you need some large and some medium decorative pearls with holes in the middle.
 Put the ribbon through the smaller pearl, then the larger pearl.
 Tie a knot at the end of your ribbon, and gently pull inside the pearl to hide it.
 Done!

-You can also use dangling crystals like the one below, which look gorgeous

-  and catch the light beautifully!
-As you can’t hide the ribbon knot here, tie

-  it in a pretty bow.
+You can also use dangling crystals like the one below, which look gorgeous and catch the light beautifully!
+As you can’t hide the ribbon knot here, tie it in a pretty bow.

-  You can also hang things such as paper butterflies, candy (for the kids!),

-  felt hearts if you’re having a heart theme, you can curl the ribbon at the

-  end, or if you don’t want to hang anything then cut it, tie a tiny tight

-  knot at the end, and pull inside to hide it.
+You can also hang things such as paper butterflies, confectionery, or felt hearts if you’re having a heart theme.
+Curl the ribbon at the end, or if you don’t want to hang anything then cut it, tie a tiny tight knot at the end, and pull inside to hide it.

 1. use the thinnest and lightest paper possible, not only is it easier to staple, but it’s better for the weight of the garland

 2. if you want to make a double heart (like the purple one below), cut a second set of 6 strips at one inch, two inches, and then three inches shorter than the first set, and attach to the same ribbon